Type text, add images, blackout confidential details, add comments, highlights and more.

 Get your documentation done.
 Send the sample to other individuals via email, create a link for quicker file sharing, export the sample to the cloud, or save it on your device in the current version or with Audit Trail added.

-What is the meaning of Civil Code of the Philippines?
+What did the Civil Code do?

 The Civil Code of the Philippines is the product of the codification of private law in the Philippines.
 It is the general law that governs family and property relations in the Philippines.
-It was enacted in 1950, and remains in force to date with some docHub amendments.

-What is in the Civil Code?
+What is the Civil Code 1860?

 Related links